RedDestroer/web-api-clean/README.md

 Download source code as zip and unzip it somewhere at your hard drive or fork & clone sources.

-Use this command to install a new template:
+Use this command to install a new template on your local machine:
 `dotnet new --install path_to_the_sources_root`

 Use this command to generate fresh solution from the template: